Santiago Atitlán: Geography

+Climate

+Santiago Atitlán has a tropical savanna climate (Köppen: Aw) with warm days and cool nights.
+Santiago Atitlán has a wet season extending from May to October.
+The rainiest months are typically June and September.

+Demography

 The majority of the residents are indigenous Maya.
 It was the capital of the Tz'utujil people in pre-Columbian times and its name was Chuitinamit.

 Santiago Atitlán is the home of the Cojolya Weaving Center and Museum, founded by the Cojolya Association of Maya Women Weavers.
 The museum shows the history, tradition, and process of backstrap-loom weaving, the evolution of the traditional costume of the Tzutujil, and tells about the indigenous people of Santiago Atitlán.

+History

 Santiago Atitlán was the site of considerable state-sponsored violence during the country's civil war.
 Some of the most notable incidents that occurred during the war include the assassination of Roman Catholic priest Stanley Rother by right-wing death squads on 28 July 1981, and the massacre of 14 people (and wounding of 21 others) when the Guatemalan Army opened fire on a crowd of unarmed civilians on 2 December 1990.